mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 ## Upgrade the Kubernetes version

 When upgrading the Kubernetes version of a cluster, first upgrade the control plane and then the node pools.
-If you have any additional managed or attached clusters, you will need to upgrade the core addons and Kubernetes version for each one.
+If you have any additional managed clusters, you will need to upgrade the core addons and Kubernetes version for each one.

 <p class="message--note"><strong>NOTE:</strong> If an AMI was specified when initially creating a cluster, you must build a new one with <a href="/dkp/konvoy/2.2/image-builder/">Konvoy Image Builder</a> and pass it with <code>--ami</code>.